tommyettinger/gdx-backends/README.md

 The version here is slightly different because the old `1.912.0` was getting sorted as more recent than `1.110.0`, and also because `1.110.0` could refer to libGDX 1.1.10, subversion 0, if it existed.

-This supports GWT 2.10.0 (see the GWT 2.9.0 section below, which still apply).
+This supports GWT 2.10.0 (see the GWT 2.9.0 section below, which still applies).

 ### 1.1100.1-SNAPSHOT